alhaifim/RetailManager/README.md

 # RetailManager
-A retail management built by Mohammed Al-Haifi
+A Retail Management Built By Mohammed Al-Haifi